jojo142/CyberSecurityTools/README.md

+# Network Security Tools to mitigate cyber risks and protect networks and data from various threats.
+- enhance their risk management programs,
+- secure their weakest links, and
+- supplement operations to provide added security capabilities

 ### Firewall:
 A firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization's previously established security rules.
 There are several different types of firewalls, including packet-filtering firewalls, deep packet inspection firewalls, and next-generation firewalls